A creative retreat for experienced artists

 SPACE/TIME is a 5 day creative retreat for experienced artists from all disciplines that asks the question “How does an artist keep developing?”

-It aims to refresh participants through a stimulating and provocative examination of creativity.
+It aims to refresh participants through a stimulating examination of creativity.
 During the residency, we will explore how creativity can be nourished and how artists can continue to challenge themselves to develop.

-The residency combines facilitated dialogue - built around a series of provocations and questions - with time for individual reflection and work.
+The residency combines facilitated dialogue - built around a series of self-generated questions - with time for individual reflection and work.
 It is led by Nicholas Bone and Alice McGrath.

 Participation in Space/Time is open to experienced artists and selection is through an open call process.